sunpietro/taggify/README.md

 ### containerSelector {String}
 Container selector to find HTML node to initialize taggify element.
 By default: `'.taggify'`

+### containerNode {HTMLElement}
+Container node to initialize taggify element.
+Will be used instead of `containerSelector`, if defined.

 ### autocomplete {Boolean}
 Indicator whether to use autocomplete callback.
 By default: `false`